-- Academic Honesty: Cheating is taken very seriously in this class.
+Cheating is taken very seriously in this class.
 If you are caught cheating on a quiz, you will be issued ONE warning.
 After that, you will be asked to leave and will receive a failing grade for the class.
 There will be NO warnings if you're caught cheating on an exam.
-The first instance of confirmed cheating will result in a failure for the class, not just the exam. - Attendance: Your success in this class is directly related to your own efforts.
-You will be more likely to succeed if you attend class each day and come prepared to contribute.
-Students are expected to attend and participate in each class; however, attendance will not be counted towards your final grade.
-Students must request permission to take a make-up exam prior to the exam and only for a very serious reason. - Gear Upload: This is a CT course and requires an upload to Gear.
-You will be assigned a project to upload and instructions will be provided on the MUonline website and during class.
+The first instance of confirmed cheating will result in a failure for the class, not just the exam.
 Important Dates:

-September 7, Monday Labor Day - no classes

-October 15, Thursday Deadline for Submitting Freshmen Mid-Term Grades

-October 30, Friday Last Day to Drop a Full Semester Individual Course

-November 22- 29, Sunday - Sunday Thanksgiving Break

-December 4, Friday Last Class Day and Last Day to Completely Withdraw for Fall Semester

-FINAL EXAM Monday, December 7th from 3:00 p.m. until 5:00 p.m.
+September 7, Monday Labor Day - no classes October 15, Thursday Deadline for Submitting Freshmen Mid-Term Grades October 30, Friday Last Day to Drop a Full Semester Individual Course November 22- 29, Sunday - Sunday Thanksgiving Break December 4, Friday Last Class Day and Last Day to Completely Withdraw for Fall Semester FINAL EXAM Friday, December 11th from 10:15 a.m. until 12:15 p.m.